For The Love Of New Orleans Architectural Styles

 1344483687_3141cc90bc_oBosque House Courtyard

-An architectural enigma of sorts in a city so well know for public displays, the New Orleans’ courtyard is viewed as an architectural feat of patio splendor.
+Best described as an architectural enigma of sorts in a city so well know for public displays, the New Orleans courtyard is viewed as an architectural feat of patio splendor.

 The New Orleans courtyard is an intimate walled garden usually tucked away from street view- a hidden and shaded Shangri-La.